Other: fleeceflower, zhi he shou wu

 Two varieties are predominantly used.
 Traditional Chinese medicine call for a Fo-Ti which is cured in a traditional black bean sauce, however there is also a form known as "White Fo-Ti" which is the uncured and raw root which is firm, coarse, and light brown or beige in color.
-The variety stocked by Mountain Rose Herbs is cured in the black bean sauce according to traditional Chinese standards.
+The variety stocked by Mountain Rose Herbs is cured in the black soybean sauce according to traditional Chinese standards.

 Teas and tinctures.
 Traditionally combined with jujubes and/or biota to treat insomnia.
 Sometimes found in capsule form.